-I do hereby give the Stewart Indian School Cultural Center & Museum the non-exclusive right to use in perpetuity the information provided in this oral history workbook as well as any photographs and documents I am submitting with it.
+I do hereby give the Stewart Indian School Cultural Center & Museum the non-exclusive right to use in perpetuity the information provided in this oral history workbook, as well as any photographs and documents I am submitting with it.

-I authorize the Museum to use this information in such a manner as may best serve their shared educational and historical objectives to preserve and share stories of the students who attended the Stewart Indian School over its 90 year history.
+I authorize the Museum to use this information in such a manner as may best serve their shared educational and historical objectives, and to preserve and share stories of the students who attended the Stewart Indian School over its 90 year history.

-Potential uses of the information include, but are not limited to, incorporation in the following: a biographical ID booklet, an archive to be made available over the internet, educational curriculum, film or video documentaries, online computer websites, publications, disc-based products and museum exhibits.
-In addition, the interview may be made available to other entities with similar educational or historical purposes.
+Potential uses of the information include, but are not limited to, incorporation of the following: a biographical ID booklet, an archive to be made available over the internet, educational curriculum, film or video documentaries, online computer websites, publications, disc-based products, and museum exhibits.
+In addition, your information may be made available to other entities with similar educational or historical purposes.

-Would you prefer that any pusuch as "Robert S." or Thelma · efer to you by your first name and list initial only
+Would you prefer that any public material produced only refer to you by your first name and list initial only such as "Robert S." or Thelma M."?
+Yes No

 Print Name

 Signed Date

 Address

 City State Zip Code

-Telephone() Email:
+Telephone () Email:

-If you are completing this boo oklet on behalf of someone el se, please check her e
+If you are completing this booklet on behalf of someone else, please check here

 His/Her name Relationship to you

+, , ,

-Please provide your contact in nformation above.
+Please provide your contact information above.